Mean-field Variational Inference via Wasserstein Gradient Flow: Mean-Field Variational Inference via Wasserstein Gradient Flow

-The perspective in the previous subsection of viewing the parameter update step as minimizing a KL divergence functional over $\ms P_2^r(\Theta)$ leads to a new computational framework, which we call mean-field Wasserstein gradient flow (MF-WGF), of implementing the MF inference for Bayesian latent variable models.
+The perspective of viewing the parameter update step as minimizing a time-dependent KL divergence functional over $\ms P_2(\Theta)$ leads to our new computational framework of MF-WGF for Bayesian latent variable models.
 More precisely, MF-WGF involves iteratively cycling through the following two steps for iteration $k=0,1,\ldots$:

 \emph{{\bf Step 1} (Local latent variable):} For $i=1,\ldots,n$, compute $q^{(k+1)}_{Z_i}$ based on the updating formula~\eqref{Eqn:Phi_def};

 \emph{{\bf Step 2} (Global model parameter):} Compute the energy functional $V_n(q_\theta\,|\,q_\theta^{(k)})$ using the most recent $q^{(k+1)}_{Z^n}=\bigotimes_{i=1}^n q^{(k+1)}_{Z_i}$, and update $q_\theta$ via the one-step minimization movement scheme~\eqref{eqn: JKO_scheme} with objective functional $V_n(q_\theta\,|\,q_\theta^{(k)})$,